thetrueduck420/PIgrade/README.md

 for example, i plan to gut a broken phone, replace the screen and replace its insides with the pico

-in order to add it to PIboots, you must folloe some instructions, but theyre in the code as comments
+in order to add it to HexaBoot, you must follow some instructions, but theyre in the code as comments

 i might also work on real time task processing, but i dont know